OPTIMIZATIONS FOR OS X SNOW LEOPARD THROUGH SIERRA

 killall Dock [Enter]

-Remove Dashboard: copy/paste the following lines into Terminal's command-line one at a time and hit the Enter key after each one:
+Remove Dashboard (copy/paste one at a time and hit the Enter key after each one):

 defaults write com.apple.dashboard mcx-disabled -boolean YES [Enter]